microsoft/ODBC-Specification/ODBC 4.0.md

 ### 3.7.1 Schema Extensions for Variable Typed Columns

-Columns whose type may vary across rows are described to ODBC 4.0 clients using the `SQL_VARIANT_TYPE` value for `DATA_TYPE` and `SQL_DATA_TYPE` in SQLColumns and when describing a result prior to fetching the first row.
-This value must not be used in SQLColumns for ODBC 3.5 and earlier clients.
+Columns whose type may vary across rows are described to ODBC 4.0 clients using the `SQL_VARIANT_TYPE` value for `DATA_TYPE` and `SQL_DATA_TYPE` in SQLColumns, and for the `SQL_DESC_TYPE` and `SQL_DESC_CONCISE_TYPE` descriptor fields when describing a result prior to fetching the first row.
+This value must not be used in SQLColumns, or returned in a parameter or row descriptor, for ODBC 3.5 and earlier clients.

 ### 3.7.2 Query Extensions for Variable Typed Columns